spirom/spark-streaming-with-kafka/src/main/scala/structured/README.md

 # Structured Streaming

-Structured Streaming (an Alpha feature in Spark 2.1) is has its own [programming guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) in the official documentation.
+Structured Streaming (an Alpha feature in Spark 2.1, but a mainstream feature in Spark 2.2) has its own [programming guide](https://spark.apache.org/docs/latest/structured-streaming-programming-guide.html) in the official documentation.
 There's also a [Kafka integration guide](https://spark.apache.org/docs/latest/structured-streaming-kafka-integration.html).